CadenTheKnight/HallwayWithGuard-gp2/Contributions.md

-                -made the pickup code to restore a certian amount of sanity -made the code for picking up the "key" to unlock the door for the macguffin -responsible for making the code for the macguffin
+                -made the pickup code to restore a certian amount of sanity -made the code for picking up the "key" to unlock the door for the macguffin -responsible for making the code for the macguffin -coded a short range punch attack to use against enemies